riscv-steel/riscv-steel/docs/source/hardware/index.md

 !!!quote ""

-    **Important:**The new devices must comply with the protocol used by the Processor Core to issue read/write requests.
+    **Important!** The new devices must comply with the protocol used by the Processor Core to issue read/write requests.
 In the [I/O Operations](core.md#io-operations) section of the Processor Core docs you find a detailed description of this protocol.

 <h4>1.
 Open <code>rvsteel.v</code> and search for the system bus configuration (lines 40-70)</h4>